 Suggested Read: 20 Best Palaces In Rajasthan That Tell Stories Of Past Glory

-This one is the most beautiful building in the palace complex and was built by Surajmal.
+This one is the most beautiful buildings in the palace complex and was built by Surajmal.
 It has a verandah with five arched opening and corner rooms on each side.
 The roof is flat and the whole bhawan is built with buff sandstone on which white marble was encased subsequently.
 The dados of the central apartment have beautiful pietra dura work bordering.

 4. Kishan Bhawan